About 250,000 people displaced as Tutsi fighers stage advance into east.

 Eastern Congo has been unstable since millions of refugees spilled across the border from Rwanda’s 1994 genocide, which saw more than 500,000 ethnic Tutsis and moderate Hutus slaughtered.

-On Friday, women took to the streets in the region’s capital city Goma to protest against rapes reportedly taking place in the ongoing conflict.
+Also on Friday, a group of women demonstrated in Goma against rapes reportedly taking place in the ongoing conflict.

 One woman claimed to have been raped by government-backed Mai Mai militia men near the town of Kanyabayonga, 100km north of Goma.